Online shopping is becoming the new normal. Therefore, it bodes well for your business to offer flexible payment methods to your customers.

 It's a cloud-based accounting tool available either as a responsive web application that works well on any device or as a native iPhone app.
-An Android app is slated for release later this year.

 5. Braintree Payments

-Beanstream charges 2.9 percent plus $0.30 per successful card-present transaction and a 2.8 percent plus $0.30 card-not-present fee.
+Bambora charges 2.9% plus 30 cents per successful card-present transaction and 2.8 plus 30 cents for card-not-present transactions.

-You can directly send money to a person's Venmo account, and even link your bank, credit, or debit cards.
+You can directly send money to a person's Venmo account and even link your bank, credit or debit cards.
 Money from your Venmo account can be transferred to your bank account in one business day.

 Venmo is available through Apple's App Store and Google Play.
 Venmo is only free when making payments via a bank account or certain debit cards.
 For credit card and some debit card transactions, Venmo charges a standard 3% transaction fee.